running-machin/legal-advice-bot/README.md

 # Legal Assistant - RAG Chat Application

-A minimal Flask web application that provides legal assistance using Retrieval-Augmented Generation (RAG) with Groq API and Tavily Search API.
+A production-ready **Flask** web application that provides legal assistance using Retrieval-Augmented Generation (RAG) with Groq API and Tavily Search API.

+## 🚀 **Ready for Render.com Deployment**

+This application is **fully configured and ready for deployment** on Render.com.
+See [DEPLOY.md](DEPLOY.md) for complete deployment instructions.

 ## Features